-The most interesting coaster in the park was the one we went for first, the Crazy Train (#507).
-This is one of three operating installations of the Pinfari MMM29 coaster, and it is in my humble opinion the best model they ever produced.
-As with the other model I'd previously ridden, the train runs smoothly even in the back seat, and the compact footprint makes for an enhanced sense of speed.
-Better yet, this installation is operated with riders getting two circuits per go, enhancing value, although it would probably work better if it didn't take thirty four seconds (no exaggeration) to get from the brake run back into the station again where the train could be dispatched for the second time.
+The most interesting coaster in the park is Crazy Train (#507), one of three operating installations of the Pinfari MMM29 coaster and in my not-so-humble opinion the finest model to come from that company.
+The train runs smoothly no matter where you sit, just like the version at Adventure Island, and the compact footprint makes for an enhanced sense of speed.
+Better yet, this installation is operated with riders getting two circuits per go, which is a nice touch in a park that offers a pay-per-ride option.
+The only real negative was the incredible thirty-four seconds that it took for the train to get from the brake run back to the station at the end of each lap.

 The park, however, does its utmost to stop people riding their star attraction, with a load time of exactly six minutes by my stop watch.
 During this time, the operator did not check rider restraints, and there was a queue (a short one, to be sure, but a queue nonetheless) of people waiting to board.
-Perhaps this is the reason the park does not want photography, as their operational efficiency is not something that would encourage visitors.
-We had purchased two hour unlimited ride wristbands, which began to look less and less impressive as the time clicked on.
+I found myself wondering whether this was the reason that the park did not want photography, as videos of their appalling lack of efficiency could frighten off potential visitors.
+The two hour unlimited ride wristbands that we'd purchased began to look less and less impressive as time clicked on.

 Loading on the kiddie coaster, the Big Apple (#508) was only marginally more impressive, with a total time of four minutes, again with a queue.
-To be fair, one row of riders chose to disembark, which will always slow things down, but nevertheless it is hard to figure out exactly what the ride operator was doing.
-The coaster was an interesting challenge for me to fit in, with no knee room whatsoever.
+It was hard to figure out what the ride operator was doing to make the process take so long, as it looked to us like everyone was boarding without fuss.
+The coaster was an interesting challenge for me to fit in, though I managed it eventually.
 Martin put things quite well; You'd think this ride was designed for children, wouldn't you?
 It is impossible to say whether it was due to the weight in the train or due to dodgy maintenance, but for whatever reason the train overshot the station when our ride came to an end, with three rows of riders out on the track.
 It is normal procedure on many such rides to push the train out on to the circuit to get it going, but never before have I seen a case where the train had to be pushed back into the station at the end.

 The third and final coaster, though named after one of Schwarzkopf's finest designs, was another Pinfari.
 Looping Star (#509) had the fastest load time of the three coasters in the park, a sluggish two minutes per train.
 We rode twice, once at each end of the train, and in all honesty I'm really not sure why.
 Once would have been enough; the older Pinfari designs are an acquired taste, one which I have not managed to acquire.